-An inspection pit is not a mandatory facility, but where an Inspection Location has inspection pits that are used for Safe Loading Pass inspections, they must allow an Inspection Technician to access all underside areas of the tanker without causing danger.
+An inspection pit is not a mandatory facility, but where a location has inspection pits that are used for Safe Loading Pass Inspections, they must have been assessed by the Mobile Inspection Service.
+They must be assessed every two years to ensure they allow an Inspection Technician to access all underside areas of the tanker without causing danger.
 The pit must be approximately 1 metre wide, equipped with fixed ladders, rungs or stairs at each end, provided with adequate lighting and unobstructed, clean and in good condition.
-Any inspection pits in the SLPS inspection workshop area that are not to be used for SLPS inspections must be covered or signed accordingly.